it-application-modernization/pot-documentation/Integration/SF-Experience/Lab_1/ReadMe.md

 ![alt text][pic20]

 23\.
-We are now ready to start and Test the API but first need to give it a meaningful name.
-This will automatically be saved.
-Click the Done button to close the flow
+We are now ready to start and Test the API.

-![alt text][pic21]

 [pic0]: images/0.png